 The regulator weight is adjustable for 5-, 10-, or 15 psi.
 For safety, it has an automatic over-pressure release.

-If your garden is huge or you like to buy in quantity from the farmers market, but you don’t want to spend the time to make multiple batches of canned vegetables, this super-large canner will let you cut your canning time significantly.
-It holds 19 quart-sized jars or 32 pint-sized jars to get your canning done in no time.
+If your garden is huge or you like to buy in quantity from the farmers market, but you don’t want to spend the time to make multiple batches of canned vegetables, this super-large canner will significantly cut down on your canning time.
+It holds 19 quart-sized jars or 32 pint-sized jars to get large-scale canning done in no time.

 This 41 1/2-quart canner is made from cast aluminum with a satin finish.
 Wing nuts on the lid clamp it shut, and it has a metal-to-metal sealing system.
 The regulator weight is adjustable for 5, 10, or 15 psi, and the lid has an automatic safety release.